Header image

 How can we help you?

-The Environment and Planning Act (Omgevingswet), which is expected take effect on 1 July 2022, has major consequences for the granting of permits for activities in the port.
-The current concept of 'establishment' no longer applies and the concept of 'environmentally harmful activity' will be introduced.
-The boundary and permit requirement of these activities will also change.
+The Environment and Planning Act, which will take effect on 1 January 2024, will have major consequences for the permit requirement and the granting of permits for activities in the port.
+The current concept of ‘establishment’ will no longer apply and the concept of ‘environmentally harmful activity’ will be introduced.
+The limitation and permit requirement of these activities will also change.

 • Terminal for storage and transshipment of ores or agribulk